sfc-gh-pjain/snowpipe-streaming-api-demo/README.md

 ## Prerequisites:

 1. You can deploy this in your own docker client.
-We will not cover how to install docker, but its pretty simple, you can check those at https://www.docker.com/get-started/
+We will not cover how to install docker, but its very easy, you can check it at https://www.docker.com/get-started/

 2. Some familiarity with java programming will help to understand the demo better

 ## How to run this demo

-1. Clone or fork this repo, download to local or where you desire to run this demo
+1. Clone, fork or download this repo to local or where you desire to run this demo

 2. We are using key pair authentication to communicate with Snowflake (default).
-You can setup key-pair using this link https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-authentication
+You can setup key-pair using this link [Snowflake key pari authentication setup] (https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-authentication)

 3. Update your account specific information in the *snowflake_account_config.properties* file.
 Paste your PEM private key in this file in a single line, do not include begin and end lines (from above step)